dcclogin/SereneAzure/notes/from-an-interpterter-to-a-cpser.md

                          (k v2))))))))
 ```

 They are in some way really the same thing!
-We can simply modify the "construct let-binding" part of code to turn our ANFer into a CPSer.
+It seems we can simply modify the "construct let-binding" part of code to turn our ANFer into a CPSer.

 But transforming into CPS is not that trivial if `lambda` is in consideration.
 Try manually CPS-transforming the following expression: